-3.2 Rule as Made
+3.2 Draft Rule

-The Rule as Made by the Commission incorporates many of the features proposed in the Rule change request.
-However, the Rule as Made also contains a number of changes to the proposed Rule, most notably the specific index used and in relation to the review process.
+The draft Rule made by the Commission incorporates many of the features proposed in the Rule change request.
+However, the draft Rule also contains a number of changes to the proposed Rule, most notably the specific index used and in relation to the review process.